 I think I speak for dark-skinned folks everywhere when I say this: We are tired of the ashy-neutrals that only work with a liner.
 Constantly having to tweak products to work for deep complexions reinforces the idea we do not belong.
-These challenges made professional makeup artist and senior diversity consultant, Brandy Allen, more creative.
-“I like to really play in color, and it’s because I was educated during a time when there was a lack of certain products,” said Allen.
+These challenges made professional makeup artist Brandy Allen, more creative.
+“I like to really play in color, and it’s because I was educated during a time when there was a lack of certain products,” says Allen.

 So what makes a nude, well, nude?